Benjamin Graham’s Portfolio: What Would It Look Like Today?

 Human emotions of fear and greed and a host of biases and mental shortcuts end up destroying the returns of otherwise perfectly sound investing strategies.

-However, there’s enough evidence suggesting that a mechanical approach helps investors avoid the human biases that usually destroy investing returns in the long term.
+However, there’s enough evidence suggesting that a mechanical value investing approach helps investors avoid the human biases that usually destroy investing returns in the long term.

 You’re probably not a full-time investor.
 You may have a job and a family to take care of.